Muterra/doc-golix/spec.md

 + The static GUID of a GEOC object
 + The dynamic GUID of a GOBD object
++ The static GUID of a GIDC object

 Circular references between dynamic bindings are not allowed.
 Persistence providers must detect any attempts to create these references, and must always reject the latest of the dynamic bindings (the one that "closes" the circular reference).
 If multiple closing bindings are submitted within the same individual transport request, the persistence provider should reject all of them.
 Persistence providers may enforce a maximum depth for chained dynamic bindings.